-However, TikTok doesn't always get it right when it comes to mass moderation.
+But TikTok doesn't always get it right.

 In an NBC News article, Jewish creators expressed that, "the app is subjecting them to a type of censorship by regularly flagging and removing their content."

 Using technology to protect a community from hate speech can easily turn into censorship — minimizing voices of communities rather than amplifying them.

-The tricky part of a shadowban is that TikTok won’t actually inform you that you’ve been banned.
+The tricky part of a shadow ban is that TikTok won’t actually inform you that you’ve been banned.

-Which means that oftentimes a shadowban will go unnoticed.
+This means that oftentimes, a restriction on your account will go unnoticed.

 Content is not visible on the For You page or search